 Dear Returning DNP, CRNA, MSN, FACT, BSN Student:

-As a returning student to Jefferson School of Nursing, please note that American Data Bank requirements must be completed annually.
+As a returning student to Jefferson College of Nursing, please note that American Data Bank requirements must be completed annually.
 I want to take this opportunity to share some vital information about your American Data Bank requirements for the upcoming Pre-Fall and Fall 2011 semesters.

 If you are a student returning to the FACT program in May 2011, you should begin the process of securing clearances through American Data Bank upon receipt of this notice.
 For students returning to the program for the Fall 2011 semester, it is critical to initiate the process of securing clearances by April 28, 2011.
-JSN believes starting this process early will allow ample time for your results to be completed thus avoiding a disruption of your studies in your respective program.
+JCN believes starting this process early will allow ample time for your results to be completed thus avoiding a disruption of your studies in your respective program.

 Please visit the American Data Bank website at http://www.jeffersonnursingcheck.com

 to start the process.
 You are to choose Package 1.
 In addition to the instructions posted on the American Data Bank website, we would like to make you aware of the following specific information: